R3D-R4V3N/Formula1-Top3-Prediction/README.md

 - driver DNF rate (rolling window)
 - constructor DNF rate (rolling window)
 - pit stop difficulty index
+- overtake difficulty score
 - mean temperature forecast for the race window
 - total precipitation forecast for the race window
 - mean humidity forecast for the race window
 - mean wind speed forecast for the race window

+The overtake difficulty metric is seeded with 2021 race data so that early 2022 rounds have historical context.
+All other features begin accumulating from the 2022 season.

 The weather metrics use the forecast that would have been available at qualifying time.
 For completed races this is approximated using a